-Of the 265 study participants who experienced a stroke between 2015 and 2017, researchers discovered that large artery strokes that occurred as a result of intracranial atherosclerosis were twice as common in patient with gum disease when compared to those without.
+Of the 265 study participants who experienced a stroke between 2015 and 2017, researchers discovered that large artery strokes that occurred as a result of intracranial atherosclerosis were twice as common in patients with gum disease when compared to those without.

 Participants with gum disease were three times as likely to experience a stroke involving blood vessels located in the back of the brain, the area that controls vision, coordination, and other essential bodily functions.

-Gum disease was also far more common in participant who had a stroke involving large blood vessels within the brain; however, this didn’t occur any more frequently among those who suffered a stroke due to a blood vessel blockage outside the skull.
+Gum disease was also far more common in participants who had a stroke involving large blood vessels within the brain; however, this didn’t occur any more frequently among those who suffered a stroke due to a blood vessel blockage outside the skull.

 Researchers reviewed MRIs to evaluate 1,145 individuals who had yet to experience a stroke.
 They also conducted oral exams to classify the presence and severity of gum disease.